This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Let the water boil and set the timer for 15 minutes.
-Once done, use your jar lifter to carefully remove the jars.
+Let the water boil and then set the timer for 15 minutes.
+Once done, remove the canning lid and use your jar lifter to carefully remove the jars.

 Set the jars on the counter (put a thick towel down first) and be sure to leave space between each jar.

 Now leave the jars alone for 24 hours to seal and cool down.
 As they jars seal, they will make a pinging noise.